 4. Check the Soil pH Regularly

 Most plants thrive in soil with a pH between 6.0 and 7.0, with tomatoes benefiting from a soil pH of 6.2 to 6.8 [2].
-So, it is best to test the soil regularly, as the right pH level is needed to help with calcium uptake.
+So, it is best to test the soil regularly, as the right pH level is needed for calcium uptake.

-You can easily acquire a pH soil tester from the internet or your local garden store.
-Alternatively, take samples of soil to be tested by your local extension office.
+You can easily buy a pH soil tester online or at your local garden store.
+Alternatively, take soil samples to your local extension office for testing.

-Thereafter, make checks regularly to know the soil’s acidity.
-Correct if necessary with a suitable amendment.
+Thereafter, check the soil regularly to monitor its acidity.
+Correct it if necessary with a suitable amendment.

 5. Avoid Using Nitrogen-Heavy Fertilizers

-Although nitrogen is essential to plant growth, too much can prevent plants from uptaking calcium and other nutrients.
+Although nitrogen is essential to plant growth, too much can prevent plants from taking up calcium and other nutrients.

-To fix the problem, avoid using high-nitrogen fertilizers on fruiting crops, as this can cause an imbalance of calcium and other soil nutrients.
+To fix the problem, avoid using high-nitrogen fertilizers on fruiting crops.
+They can upset the balance of calcium and other nutrients in the soil.

 6. Add Calcium to the Soil

-Plants with insufficient calcium uptake can also show other unhealthy signs aside from blossom end rot.
+Plants that don’t take up enough calcium can also show other unhealthy signs.
 These include wilting, blackened leaf tips, paling of young leaves, and stunted growth.

-Various commercial products are available to incorporate more calcium into the soil.
+Various commercial products are available to increase soil calcium levels.
 However, crushed eggshells are a natural home remedy you can try.

 Ag lime and gypsum are also traditionally added to the soil to help increase its calcium levels.